 Note that total expected loss amount equals the sum of these components: the expected peroccurrence excess losses, the expected aggregate excess losses (net of any savings related to minimum ratable losses), and the expected ratable losses.
-Were it not for the increased incentive for loss control under loss-sensitive rating plans, the total expected loss amount under a retrospective rating plan would equal the total expected loss amount under a guaranteed cost plan.
-It is a requirement under some retrospective rating plans filed in the US that the expected premium under a retrospective rating plan also equal the expected premium under a guaranteed cost plan.
-However, this requirement (often called "the balance principle") does not make sense given the difference in risk transfer and the resulting difference in capital needed to support a retrospective rating plan vs a guaranteed cost plan.
+Were it not for the increased incentive for loss control under loss-sensitive rating plans, the total expected loss amount under a retrospective rating plan would equal the total expected loss amount under a guaranteed-cost plan.
+It is a requirement under some retrospective rating plans filed in the US that the expected premium under a retrospective rating plan also equal the expected premium under a guaranteedcost plan.
+However, this requirement (often called "the balance principle") does not make sense given the difference in risk transfer and the resulting difference in capital needed to support a retrospective rating plan vs a guaranteed-cost plan.
 See the section on Capital and Profit Provisions below.
-For incurred loss retrospective rating plans, losses are typically first evaluated as of 6 months after the policy expiration, and then annually thereafter.
-For paid loss retrospective rating plans, losses are typically evaluated monthly, beginning with the first month of the policy period.